 Here you will find some information about what we work with, how we work, and how we run the organization.
-If you are looking to start a Changemaker group in your country, want to learn more about us, or want to cooperate with us, please contact the contact person of the International Committee, Steinar Grastveit at iu(a)changemaker.no.
+If you are looking to start a Changemaker group in your country, want to learn more about us, or want to cooperate with us, please contact the contact person of the International Committee, stg (a) nca.no.
 If you want to read more about the International Changemaker Network, and how we work together with the ACT Network, please go to Changemaker internasjonal.

 How we work:

 We work exclusively with advocacy, addressing decision-makers, in order to change the structures that creates and maintains global injustice.
-Behind Changemaker’s policy and campaigns lays research and a thorough analysis.
-The work is based on a method, popularly called the Changemaker methode, that can be summarized in three simple points:
+Behind Changemaker’s policy and campaigns you will find research and a thorough analysis.
+The work is based on a method that (we) popularly call the Changemaker method.
+It can be summarized in three simple points:

 - Find the fundamental cause(s) of injustice and possible solutions

-- Make creative campaigns to influence their deciosions
+- Make creative campaigns to influence their decisions

-We are almost exclusively address Norwegian decision-makers in our campaigns.
-When we want to change international practice, we will typically call upon Norwegian politicians to present our views in international fora.
+We primarily address Norwegian decision-makers in our campaigns.
+When we want to change international practice, we both work to influence Norway’s international agenda and typically call upon Norwegian politicians to present our views in international forums.

 The local groups play a large role in the creation and implementation of Changemaker’s campaigns.
-A successfull campaign has a political message that can be understood by the teen-agers and by members of the Government.
+A successful campaign has a political message that can be understood both teens and respected by members of the Government.